 - 1. This question asks you to design the tac package for your IC compiler, as outlined in the PA 3 handout.
-Please come to the tutorial meeting with a design detailed enough to discuss the following items: - The TAC instruction set for your compiler.
-Be able to justify your choice of instructions and how they will be used. - The top-level design of the tac package: - What are the main classes, what will they do? - How do you represent a TAC instruction? - How do you represent TAC operands?
+Please write up the basic design of your TAC package, with enough detail to identify the following items: - The TAC instruction set for your compiler (The TAC description in the materials on the web for PA 3 is a good start, although there will be some additions, and possibly a few subtractions). - The top-level design of the tac package: - What are the main classes, what will they do? - How do you represent a TAC instruction? - How do you represent TAC operands?